BTNeandertha1/BTDiablo/README.md

 - Unique Charm Corruptions

 # Patch Notes XV
-- Added Corruptions
-- Added potential sockets to all equipable items
-- Nerfed Grief's Damage
+- Changed how sockets work on Gloves, Belts, Boots (item level and mechanic changes) **SEE DETAILS BEFORE CORRUPTING!**
-- Added Testing Files including Characters and misc.txt
+- Added Testing Files including Characters, cubemain.txt and misc.txt
 - How do I get the new patch?
    - Delete btdiablo.mpq folder
    - Paste New btdiablo.mpq folder